-- Set: Enter time to be counted down, in hours, minutes, and seconds.
-Press ENTER. - Start/Stop: Activates the timer set previously.
+- Set: Enter the time to be counted down, in hours, minutes, and seconds, then press ENTER. - Start/Stop: Activates the timer set previously.
 Use the Scroll keys to toggle between ON and OFF.
 When ON is displayed, press ENTER to activate the timer.
 When the timer runs out, four beeps sound and the timer is deactivated.